corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/4 - Data Storage.md

 	- To avoid unmanageable policies and manage security at scale.
 	- Specific points to access corresponding resources.

-S3 File Gateway: a type of AWS Storage Gateway that extends on-premises file storage to the cloud, i.e. access and store files in S3 using standard file protocols such as NFS (Network File System) and SMB (Server Message Block).
+- **S3 File Gateway**: a type of AWS Storage Gateway that **extends on-premises file storage to the cloud**, i.e. access and store files in S3 using standard file protocols such as NFS (Network File System) and SMB (Server Message Block).
 With S3 File Gateway, the most recently accessed files can be cached locally for low-latency access, ensuring that users can quickly access frequently accessed files.

 ## Aurora
 MySQL and PostgreSQL-compatible relational database that offers the performance and availability of commercial-grade databases at little cost.